datascienceconfidential/datascienceconfidential.github.io/_posts/2005-02-06-yuan-dynasty-inflation.md

 </div>

 # Hyperinflation?
 The reason why I did all this modelling was to see whether it was really plausible that the economy of Yuan China experienced hyperinflation (defined as inflation of 50% or more *per month*).
-If we suppose that the amount of new money created in the year after the data ends was at its maximum historical value, it's possible to get a distribution of the expected rate of inflation for the next year.
+If we suppose that the amount of new money created in the year after the data ends was at its maximum historical value, it's possible to get a distribution of the expected rate of inflation for the next year (note that this is *per year*, not per month!).

 <div style="width:70%; margin:0 auto;">
  <img src="/blog/images/2025/yuan_inflation.png">